Papuk: Papuk Geopark

 The Papuk Geopark (45°32′N 17°39′E) is a geopark in Croatia which is situated in two counties, Požega-Slavonia and Virovitica-Podravina, and includes upland forests of the Papuk and Krndija mountains, and edges of agricultural fields.
 The total area of the Geopark is 33600 ha.
 In September 2007, the Papuk Geopark became the first Croatian geopark (an area with an expressed geological heritage and a strategy for a sustainable economical development) and the 30th member of the European Geoparks Network and a member of the UNESCO-assisted Global Geoparks Network.

 The Papuk mountains belong to the Slavonia highlands which are in Pannonia, a low-lying area of Slavonia.
 Even though, the Slavonia highlands are not higher than 1,000 meters, their presence is very noticeable in the landscape.
 This is because the surrounding alluvial fields are at around 100 m height above sea level, while the hillsides are only 100 m above the fields.
 The highlands are mostly covered with forests, which differentiates them from the surrounding landscape.

 Within the Slavonia highlands, the Papuk Mountain stretches from west to east and is the most spacious and most interesting mountain.
 From the main mountain-ridge well intended are two spurs and a tract watered by a drainage basin in the direction north south.
 As a remarkable point, emphasis lies on peaks Točak (887 m), Papuk (953 m), Ivačka glava (913 m), Češljakovački vis (820 m), and Kapovac (792 m), which are spread out continuously, and act as a drainage divide between the numerous tributary streams flowing to the river Drava to the north, and the river Sava to the south.

+Mountain huts

+In the 1935–1936 season, the mountain hut on Vražje Vršće, at 240 m in elevation, saw 1135 visitors, including 50 Italian, 41 Austrian, 26 Czechoslovak, 26 German, 22 Russian and 4 French citizens.
+Only Aleksandrov dom on Vošac (Biokovo) boasted of more foreign visitors among the mountain huts owned by the HPS.
+The logger's hut on Pogani vrh at 639 m saw 736 visitors.
+In the 1936–1937 season, the mountain hut on Jankovac saw 583 visitors, including 3 German, 2 Austrian, 1 Bulgarian and 1 Czechoslovak citizen; that on Vražje Vršće saw 960 visitors, including 33 Czechoslovak, 32 Russian and 27 German citizens; the logger's hut on Pogani Vrh saw 387 visitors, including 4 Czechoslovak, 1 Austrian and 1 German citizens.
+In the 1937–1938 season, the mountain hut on Jankovac saw 424 visitors, including 3 Italian, 2 Austrian, 2 German, 1 Czechoslovak and 1 Polish citizens; that on Vražje Vršće saw 724 visitors, including 6 Czechoslovak, 6 Russian, 6 Austrian, 3 German, 3 Italian, 2 Romanian, 2 French and 1 Bulgarian citizens; the logger's hut on Pogani Vrh saw 515 visitors, including 2 Czechoslovak and 1 Austrian citizens.
+The mountain hut on Petrov vrh was under construction.